jlbradley1844/jlbradley1844.github.io/_posts/2018-08-08-after-democracy.md

 Most governing bodies have constitutions.
 Constitutions are important because they describe not only how the structure of government, but how it may change in the future in an ordered manner.
+In many cases, the constitutions themselves are quite lengthy and are frequently amended, themselves forming a sort of canon of laws that are more permanent in nature.
+The United States constitution is itself much less elaborate and as such leaves plenty of gaps.

 The Baha'i Faith is unusual from this respect.
 The Universal House of Justice has a constitution.
 The national bodies generally have their